 While sifting through the many policies of pet insurance companies, you may have noticed that all of them ask about the breed of your dog or cat.
 Is this really important?
 To the insurance companies, it is.
-Your rates will change, depending on whether your dog or cat is mixed or a purebred, as purebred animals are almost always more expensive to insure.
+Your pet insurance costs will change, depending on whether your dog or cat is a purebred or mixed, as purebred animals are almost always more expensive to insure.

-So why does the insurance company deem your Chow Chow more of a risk than the mangy mixed mutt you got at the pound, charging you up to 60% more in premiums?
+So why do many insurance companies deem your Chow Chow more of a risk than the mangy mixed mutt you got at the pound, charging you up to 60% more in premiums?
 The answer has to do with genetics and the payouts the insurance companies just don’t want to make.

 Purebred animals are more at risk for certain genetic conditions, diseases that insurance companies call breed specific.
-Many companies exclude certain breed specific conditions that can incur large vet bills, or will charge you more to cover them, so knowing the types of diseases your pet may be at risk for can help you when making a decision about a policy.
+Many companies exclude certain breed specific conditions that can incur large vet bills, or will increase the cost of their pet insurance to cover them, so knowing the types of diseases your pet may be at risk for can help you when making a decision about a policy.
 There are cases where a particular breed is less likely to develop one of these conditions, causing a decrease in policy premiums, but more often, pet owners find themselves paying more for their purebred pets.

 - Hip and elbow dysplasia